Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-atomic-tokens.md

 ### How do Atomic Tokens work?

 Atomic Tokens enable your business to reduce its overall security and compliance footprint while also reducing the complexity of your application.
-We take on all of the compliance, regulatory, and security responsibilities to store your data at rest and enable multiple different solutions for getting your sensitive data into our platform to reduce your overall liability footprint.
-These tokens have a well defined property mapping enabling you to easily use the data within our platform.
+We take on all the compliance, regulatory, and security responsibilities to store your data at rest and enable multiple different solutions for getting your sensitive data into our platform to reduce your overall liability footprint.
+These tokens have a well-defined property mapping enabling you to easily use the data within our platform.

 ## Atomic Banks